googlegenomics/readthedocs/docs/source/use_cases/compute_principal_coordinate_analysis/index.rst

   --references=chr17:41196311:41277499 \
   --output=gs://YOUR_BUCKET/output/platinum-genomes-brca1-pca.tsv

-To run this job on the entire dataset:
+To run this job over the entire genome:

 * Add ``--runner=DataflowPipelineRunner`` to run the job on Google Cloud instead of locally.
 * Use ``--allReferences`` instead of ``--references=chr17:41196311:41277499`` to run over the entire genome.
 * To run the job on a different dataset, change the variant set id for the ``--datasetId`` id parameter.
-(Also, remove the ``--nonVariantSegments`` parameter if the data does not contain them.)

 Additional details
 ^^^^^^^^^^^^^^^^^^